 Innerspring mattresses have been around for decades and remain one of the most popular types among consumers compared to other types.
 You have probably been doing research recently and come across these types of mattresses for sale a lot on many websites and retailers.
 Although they are the most popular, surveys show that they aren’t necessarily the most satisfactory in terms of owner satisfaction.
 The best rated in order are memory foam, latex, air and then innerspring.

 If you are in the process of buying or comparing mattresses, you may want to check our comparison table below for some of the most highly recommended options around.
 Also, read the innerspring mattress reviews for expert advice and opinion to find the best innerspring mattress.
 Our buying guide covers everything you need to know and more when it comes to choosing the right one for your needs.
 All figures and specs in the table below are for a Queen Size; other sizes such as Twin, Twin XL, King, and California King will most likely have different specs.
-If you need a guide on mattress dimensions check here.

 Top 10 Best Innerspring Mattresses Compared